-- 59. Option One and Two are recommended because assessment and enquiry functions would contribute to the NZDF's system improvement, identifying potential problems and prevent their occurrence rather than only investigating when something has gone wrong. - 60.
+- 67. Option One and Two are recommended because assessment and enquiry functions would contribute to the NZDF's system improvement, identifying potential problems and preventing their occurrence, rather than only investigating when something has gone wrong.
+Targeted consultation undertaken supported these functions no submitters suggested that the IGD should not have assurance functions as part of its oversight role.57 - 68.
 It is assumed that across the NZDF there are systems and issues that would benefit from external assurance and that without other functions the IGD would be limited in its understanding of the NZDF and awareness of potential issues.
 These proposals would have impacts on the NZDF in terms of the costs of complying with the functions but would benefit the NZDF by identifying issues before they become problems that could require investigation.
-The benefit of this function is that it would provide assurance to the Minister of Defence, Parliament and the public of New Zealand that routine and independent system level health-checks of NZDF are occurring.
-There is also benefit to NZDF that it has an independent body actively considering how its systems can be improved upon.
-As with all proposals, there should not be any disproportional impacts on population groups beyond NZDF.
+The benefit of this function is that it would provide assurance to the Minister of Defence, Parliament and the public of New Zealand that routine and independent system level health-checks of the NZDF are occurring.
+There is also benefit to the NZDF that it has an independent body actively considering how its systems can be improved upon.
+As with all proposals, officials do not anticipate any disproportionate impacts on population groups beyond NZDF.

-Associated detail relating to this option
+Detail relating to this option

-61. To appropriately capture the impact of the potential option this section provides an overview of related details that form part of the proposal.
+69. To appropriately capture the impact of the potential option this section provides an overview of related details that form part of the proposal.